auth0/Auth0.Android/EXAMPLES.md

 >
 > Please test it thoroughly in all the targeted browsers and OS variants and let us know your feedback.

-Trusted Web Activity is a feature provided by some browsers to provide a native feel to the custom tabs.
+Trusted Web Activity is a feature provided by some browsers to provide a native look and feel to the custom tabs.

 To make it work, there are certain prerequisite